Qu4lc/Qu4lc/README.md

 - I have experience working in DataStores.
 - I have experience developing systems such as Combat, Weapons, Movement and others;

-which does not mean that I can't make mistakes or that I am the best at developing these systems, I am always learning and improving my skills and reinforcing my knowledge.
+which doesn't mean that I can't make mistakes or that I am the best at developing these systems, I am always learning and improving my skills and reinforcing my knowledge.

 ## My work method:
 In general, I always try to understand what the client needs by gathering as many references as possible always maintaining a formal atmosphere and with the greatest possible respect, where I am committed to provide a first class service and deliver a job well done according to what is required.